Sharp inverse statements for kernel interpolation: Discussion

-The RBF kernels satisfying Eq.~\eqref{eq:fourier_decay} are kernels of finite smoothness, as their RKHS is norm equivalent to Sobolev spaces.
-However there are also kernels of infinite smoothness, such as the Gaussian kernel $k(x, y) = \exp(- \Vert x - y \Vert_2^2)$.
+In this paper we considered kernels of finite smoothness, i.e.\ $\ns \asymp H^\tau(\Omega)$.
+However there are also kernels of infinite smoothness, such as the Gaussian kernel $k(x, z) = \exp(- \Vert x - z \Vert_2^2)$.
 A one-to-one correspondence as discussed after \Cref{th:inverse_statement_generalized}) might not be derivable here: For example for the Gaussian kernel, the known error estimates give rates as $\exp(c \log(h_{X}) / h_{X})$ \cite[Theorem 11.22]{wendland2005scattered}.
 However the corresponding stability estimates look like $\exp(-40.71d^2/q_X^2) q_X^{-d}$ \cite[Corollary 12.4]{wendland2005scattered}, i.e.\ there is a large gap even for well distributed points, i.e.\ $q_X \asymp h_{X}$.
-A detailed investigation on this possible \textit{analytic gap} seems to be an interesting future research direction.
+A detailed investigation on this possible \textit{analytic gap} between direct and inverse statements seems to be an interesting future research direction.
+Another possible direction for future work is to improve the case $\beta > \tau$ within \Cref{th:inverse_statement_generalized}, as one would naturally expect to conclude increased smoothness here as well.
+Within the presented analysis this was not possible, as \Cref{prop:hoelder_interpol} is no longer applicable for $\beta > \tau$.

+Note that \Cref{th:inverse_statement_generalized} and thus the one-to-one correspondence also hold for large values of the dimension $d$, as only the asymptotic behavior of the error for $h_{X} \rightarrow 0$ is of importance.
+Though the dimensionality will affect the constants involved.
+However when dealing with only finitely many scattered data points in high dimensions, the fill distance is usually larger than one.
+We point to \cite{lin2024kernel} for more details on kernel interpolation of scattered data in high dimensions.

+Note that \Cref{th:inverse_statement_generalized} also works for large values of the dimension $d$, as long as Eq.~\eqref{eq:inverse_statement_assumption} is satisfied.
+The dimensionality only affects the constants involved, however not the asymptotic behavior of the error for $h_{X, \Omega} \rightarrow 0$, which is only linked to the Sobolev smoothness .
+We point to \cite{lin2024kernel} for details on kernel interpolation in high-dimensional domains.

-Finally we conclude with a numerical example related to the one-to-one correspondence, i.e.\ \Cref{th:error_estimate} and \Cref{th:inverse_statement_generalized}:
+Finally, we conclude with a numerical example related to the one-to-one correspondence, i.e.\ \Cref{th:error_estimate} and \Cref{th:inverse_statement_generalized}: